-I could hear the UK rap group The Streets, I had just downloaded this album a week or two ago.
+I could hear the UK hiphop artist The Streets.
+I had just downloaded this album a week or two ago.
 Who knows about this?
-How was this being played here, at Shawn's?
+How was this being played here?
 Shawn doesn't listen to this stuff.
-An outstretched hand from the multi textured creature, "Hi, I'm Dane.
+An outstretched hand from the multi-textured creature, "Hi, I'm Dane.
 Shawn said you like music.
 I just got these today."
 Shoving a stack of CDs out toward me.
 I look at them in his hand.
 "I have this one, this one, this one, and this one.
 I have all of these.
 But this one is really good."
 Pointing at Quebec by Ween.
 "These are all really good.
-Not a huge fan of The Streets but they have a few good songs "

-He's holding The Streets, RJD2, The new DJ Shadow, and Ween.
+Not a huge fan of The Streets but they have a few good songs."
+He's holding: The Streets, RJD2, The new DJ Shadow, and Ween.
 "Oh, Word, word, word.
 What are you into?" in a very inquisitive but slightly abrasive tone.

 Shawn has his head in the fridge, yelling, "She likes Radiohead.
 A lot."
 I rolled my eyes and nodded, "Yeah, whatever.
 I do like Radiohead a lot.
 I listen to a pretty big scope of music.
 It depends on the scene."
 I was eating pizza and drinking a beer watching Trailer Park Boys.
 My pregame was on point.
-This dude, who looked like Hollywood threw up in Aspen with independent hip-hop, turned to me and had the audacity to ask, "The scene?"
+Dane, who looked like Hollywood threw up in Aspen with independent hip-hop, turned to me and had the audacity to ask, "The scene?"
 I responded with the same attitude, "Ya, like a movie."
 Rolling my eyes again at him.
 Shaking my head a little bit.
 What did he not understand about life needing a good soundtrack?
 That was my first encounter of many years with this guy.
 He would be an asshole to me three more times, saying horrible things about me to my friends with me standing there.
-Horrible things about women, horrible things about humanity.
-Five years later, funny enough, designated driving for my friend.
+Summer 2008, funny enough, designated driving for my friend.
 He approached me in the driveway, it was dark, and he called.
 "Who is this fine..." blah blah blah.
 I don't care what he said, it was dumb.
-"Hi, Dane, I'm just here to pick up Jaci, Remember me."
-I kept walking, just trying to find my drunk homegirl.
+"Hi, Dane, I'm just here to pick up Jaci...
+Remember me."
+I kept walking, trying to find my drunk homegirl.
 She was really drunk on the phone when she called.
 I was honestly worried about her causing a scene at a wedding.
-This dude didn't even blip on my radar.
+He didn't even blip on my radar.
 "Oh gross, it's you, I mean, I guess you look good."
 He started again.
 This time, I looked at him from behind my glasses.
 It was July, I had a white tee shirt on, black shorts, and high tops.
 I had come from work.
-Why was this dude catcalling me?
+Why was this he catcalling me?
 "Right, I gotta go."
 Still searching for my friend.